SamGoessling/techjobs-persistent-java-graded-17/README.md

 1. Create at least two new skills from the form and view the objects in the skill table.
 1. Create a new Job from the form, selecting at least two skills.

    a.
-Once created, view the job table and verify that there is an ``employer_id`` column in it.
+Once created, view the je

-   b.
-Confirm that a mapped table is present for ``job_skills`` and that at least two rows are now in it
-      for the job just created.

-## Submitting Your Work

-To submit your work please follow the [Submission Instructions](https://education.launchcode.org/java-web-dev-curriculum/assignments/hello-world/index.html#submitting-your-work-on-canvas)